Comparison of ESB solutions popular on the CIS market

 You need not only to develop an integration that works without failures, but also to give the support team clear procedures for handling the failures that may still occur.
 And even if the integration works here and now, there is no guarantee that it will work tomorrow.
 Nor is there any guarantee that the development team will learn about a broken integration before the customer comes to them with a complaint: "My data exchange is not working."

-The second option is data transfer through an API interface or, for example, GraphQL.
+The second option is to transfer data through an API interface or, for example, GraphQL.

 There is a nuance here: the API that the system uses to exchange data with the outside world is passive.

-The system can only respond to requests by exposing data externally or changing it at the initiative of another system.
-As a result, the two integrated systems will wait for each other's initiative to exchange information (with API, this is unavoidable).
+A system can only respond to requests by sending data outward or changing it at the initiative of another system.
+As a result, the two systems being integrated will wait for each other's initiative to transfer information (with API, this is unavoidable).

-For the transfer to happen, a third player must be introduced: an active system, that is, in practice, a data bus (ESB).
-In the ideal case, this setup should be supplemented with webhooks in the master system, meaning the system that serves as the data source.
+For the transfer to take place, a third player must be introduced: an active system, i.e. in effect a data bus (ESB).
+In the ideal case, this setup should be supplemented with webhooks in the master system, that is, the system serving as the data source.

 They will trigger data change requests in the target systems as soon as the data changes in the master system.